Home » Best Rare Gold Coins

 Visually, the 1822 Half Eagle reflects the aesthetic sensibilities of its time.
 The obverse features a left-facing bust of Liberty, her hair secured by a band inscribed with the word “LIBERTY.”
 Encircling her are thirteen stars, symbolizing the original American colonies.
 The reverse of the coin presents a heraldic eagle, its wings spread wide, with a shield on its breast.
 Above the eagle is a banner with the motto “E PLURIBUS UNUM,” and the words “UNITED STATES OF AMERICA” surround the scene.
 The denomination “5 D.” sits below the eagle, signifying the coin’s value.

-See also What are Copper Rounds?
+See also What are Corporate Bonds?

 Of the three known examples, two reside in the National Numismatic Collection at the Smithsonian Institution, making them inaccessible to collectors.
 The third coin, the only one in private hands, becomes the focal point of intense attention whenever it appears in the marketplace.
 The 1822 Half Eagle is more than just a coin; it’s a testament to the enigmas of history and the allure that such mysteries hold for those who cherish the tales of the past.